567

 – user62131

-Dec 9, 2016 at 22:41
+Commented Dec 9, 2016 at 22:41

-• \$\begingroup\$ I would possibly change the palindrome restriction to convenient palindromes, as these are way easier to implement in most common languages such as JS and Python. \$\endgroup\$ Dec 9, 2016 at 23:01
+• \$\begingroup\$ I would possibly change the palindrome restriction to convenient palindromes, as these are way easier to implement in most common languages such as JS and Python. \$\endgroup\$ Commented Dec 9, 2016 at 23:01

 • \$\begingroup\$ @ais523 1.
 Yas.
 That was my aim!
 2. It's difficult to implement a brute-force solution for a longer submission, how would that work?
 3. Program must be longer than one character 4.
-Thanks. \$\endgroup\$ Dec 10, 2016 at 14:27
+Thanks. \$\endgroup\$ Commented Dec 10, 2016 at 14:27

 • \$\begingroup\$ 11 then :-P. Also, in a way I think this might be more interesting with true palindromes, as it forces you to hide the backwards string somehow, but I agree that it would disqualify a lot of languages. \$\endgroup\$